-Medicolegal experts will find their reputation precedes them in the niche area of clinical negligence litigation.
-It is important to ensure that the professionals in this sector have positive things to say about you!
+As a medico-legal expert, you will find that your reputation precedes you in the niche area of clinical negligence litigation.
+It is vital to ensure that the professionals in this sector have positive things to say about you!

 Lawyers look for a range of characteristics in an expert.
 Some come naturally, others need to be worked at.